SwiftGGTeam/the-swift-programming-language-in-chinese/RevisionHistory/RevisionHistory.rst

-            * Added information about accessing the selector of an Objective-C property's getter or setter in the :ref:`Expression_SelectorExpression` section.
+            * Added information about accessing the selector of an Objective-C property's getter or setter to the :ref:`Expression_SelectorExpression` section.

-            * Added information about generic type aliases to the :ref:`Declarations_TypeAliasDeclaration` section.
+            * Added information to the :ref:`Declarations_TypeAliasDeclaration` section about generic type aliases and using type aliases inside of protocols.

             * Updated the discussion of function types in the :ref:`Types_FunctionType` section to note that parentheses around the parameter types are required.